ferrilab/bitvec/book/memory-model.md

 and, rather than granting direct memory access, merely remove any aliasing markers from as much memory as possible.
-The subslices that partially fill their base element do not need to add an additional aliasing marker, as the marker is only required when writes to the element may contend.
+The subslices that partially fill their base element do not need to add an additional aliasing marker, as the marker is only required when writes to the element may collide.
 If the slice is immutable, aliasing never occurs, so synchrony is never required.
 If the slice is mutable, then the only way to get a partial edge slice is to either forget about some bits from the main slice, which is *not* an alias event, or to split the slice,